Jenny Edwards and Her Herd

 I have always been of the opinion that all animals in our care should lead as natural a life as possible, but I really got into the 'natural' horse movement after my horse Tuffy was lamed by a farrier in 2000.
 After trying and failing to fully recover his health with traditional methods for treating the ensuing laminitis and rotation I came across the barefoot movement.
 This journey opened me up to so many wonderful experiences and I have never looked back.

-Since 2000 I have been learning all I can about barefoot trimming methods and practiced for 15 years as a hoofcare professional.
+Since 2000 I have been learning all I can about barefoot trimming methods and practiced for 20+ years as a hoofcare professional.
 I also partnered with Paige Poss and created Anatomy of the Equine, a company that produces high quality educational material.

 Jenny Edwards' Horses

-Tuff n Classy Two (Tuffy)
+Tuff n Classy Two (1990-2019)

-Pip
+Pip 2006

-Pip is a piebald shetland pony.
+Pip was a piebald shetland pony.
 He was suffering from very bad laminitis and had metabolic issues (see pic opposite) when I adopted him back in 2001.
 He was around 10 at the time and had had laminitis for many years and his feet were in a really bad condition.

 The top pic shows him the day he arrived and his posture and attitude reflect how uncomfortable he was.
 The bottom pic shows him in 2006 - gone is the depressed pony from 2001 - and his posture has improved dramatically.

-Charlie Brown
+Charlie Brown (1990-2008)

 Charlie was a small chestnut shetland pony with a huge cheeky character.